 What is Election Protection?

 The national, nonpartisan Election Protection coalition works year-round to ensure that all voters have an equal opportunity to vote and have that vote count.
-Made up of more than 200 local, state and national partners, Election Protection uses a wide range of tools and activities to protect, advance and defend the right to vote.
+Made up of more than 300 local, state, and national partners, Election Protection uses a wide range of tools and activities to protect, advance, and defend the right to vote.

-- Vote-by-mail: No one should have to pick between their health and right to vote, which is why more people should have the option to vote by mail.
-Voting by mail is tried and tested and is a safe process.
+- Voting by mail: Voting by mail is tried and tested and is a safe process.
 Mail ballots have checks and balances built into the process to ensure security and accuracy.
-Mail ballots are unique to the individual voter, with specific barcodes.
+Most states track individual ballots using barcodes on the outer envelope.
+All states check to make sure only one ballot is cast per voter.

-- Early voting: Voters should have more options to make their voice heard.
-Early voting helps ensure more people can securely participate in the political process and make their voice heard, while also cutting down on long lines and too many voters in one polling place at one time.
+- Early voting: Early voting allows for more voters to participate in the political process and make their voices heard, while also cutting down on long lines and excessively busy polling places.

-- Responding to claims of voter fraud: Re-frame the conversation; do not engage directly with claims/terminology of voter fraud: We do not have to choose between public health and a functioning democracy.
+- Responding to claims of voter fraud: Re-frame the conversation; do not engage directly with claims/terminology of voter fraud (do not re-share messages referencing voter fraud).
 Instead, focus on how our elections are secure and the integrity of our elections is strong.

 *Posts/tweets can be shared with relevant graphics below